lohitpt252003/backend-for-annaforces/README.md

 -   **Email Enumeration Prevention:** The `/api/auth/forgot-userid` endpoint now returns a generic success message, regardless of whether the email exists, to prevent attackers from enumerating valid user email addresses.
 -   **Import Fixes:** Resolved import issues for email service functions (`send_password_reset_email`, `send_password_changed_confirmation_email`) ensuring proper functionality of password reset and confirmation emails.

+-   **Authorization Policy Update:** The `/api/users/<user_id>` endpoint now allows any authenticated user to view the profile details of any other user, aligning with the updated requirement for public profile viewing.

 These measures contribute to a more robust and secure application.